 You can get CVS store coupons a few different ways.
 We’ve all seen the mile-long CVS receipts.
 Well, don’t be so quick to crumble it up and toss it.
 At about ¾ of a mile down, you’ll see CVS store coupons that you can use on your next visits.

-Walgreens offers in-store coupons in the monthly savings booklet, in the Walgreens app, or at Walgreens.com.
+Walgreens offers in-store coupons in the Walgreens app, or at Walgreens.com.
 Joining myWalgreens is your first step to unlocking the best savings and needed to begin couponing at Walgreens.

-You’ll also find Walgreens digital store coupons in the weekly ad on Walgreens.com and in the Walgreens app.
+All Walgreens coupons are now digital.
+You’ll find them in the weekly ad on Walgreens.com and in the Walgreens app.
 Often called “Load to Card” coupons (L2C), these are coupons meant to be loaded to your store loyalty account by tapping on them in the app or clicking on them on the website.

 Using in-store coupons at Target is super easy!
 All you need to do is download the Target app and sign up for a Target Circle account.
-You’ll be able to clip digital store coupons.
+You’ll be able to clip digital store coupons from the app or Target.com.
 There are percent-off coupons and overall purchase store coupons, like $15 off your order of $100 or more.

-Each of these stores has a loyalty program where you can digitally clip store coupons.
+Each of these stores has a loyalty program where you can digitally clip store coupons via their store websites or in the store apps.
 These in-store coupons range from bonus fuel points to $15 off your order to free products.

 - Kroger Shopper’s Plus